Operationalising Representation in Natural Language Processing: Abstract

 Despite its centrality in the philosophy of cognitive science, there has been little prior philosophical work engaging with `representation' in contemporary NLP practice.
 This paper attempts to fill that lacuna: drawing on ideas from the philosophy of cognitive science, I introduce a framework for evaluating the representational claims made about components of neural NLP models, proposing three criteria with which to evaluate whether a component of a model represents a property and operationalising these criteria using `probing classifiers', a popular analysis technique in NLP (and deep learning more broadly).

 The project of operationalising a philosophically-informed notion of representation should be of interest to both philosophers of science and NLP practitioners.
-It affords philosophers a novel testing-ground for claims about the nature of representation, and helps NLPers organise the large literature on probing experiments, suggesting novel avenues for empirical research.
+It provides philosophers insight into the connections between empirical model interpretability work and foundational questions in cognitive science, assisting them in engaging with downstream philosophical issues in the development of AI.
+It helps NLPers organise the large literature on probing experiments, suggesting novel avenues for empirical research.